Nughm3/Nughm3/README.md

 ### Hi there 👋
-I'm currently improving my Python skills and learning Rust.
-I like Neovim.
+I'm currently improving my Python skills and learning Rust and C++.
+I use Emacs and Neovim

 <!--
 **Nughm3/Nughm3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.